mariten/www-jeff/README.md

 * **View**: Actual Smarty template made up mostly of HTML, comprised of multiple reusable parts

 ## Setup
-1. Ensure `tmp/template_c` (where compiled Smarty templates go) is writable by the web server
+1. Ensure that temp file directories exist and are writable by the web server
+    * `tmp/template_c` - where compiled Smarty templates live
+    * `tmp/cache` - where API responses from `curl_multi` are cached as JSON
 2. For Flickr API calls, manually set the API key in the [Flickr config](config/secrets/flickr.php) file
 3. Point the **DocumentRoot** for Apache to the `www` folder - [index.php](www/index.php) in that folder handles all requests